 You need sleep—some need 6 hours, others need eight.
 But beyond sleep, one also needs to relax.
 Allocating time for adequate rest and relaxation makes you inherently more productive.

-Here are five hacks that you can use to boost your time management skills and make every day productive.
+Here are five time management hacks that you can use to boost your time management skills and make every day productive.

 - Prioritize by tackling the most difficult tasks during the hours you have determined are your most productive (eat the frog first).
 Schedule less arduous tasks for the hours you have determined are less productive based on your personal rhythms.